lukifer23/PeerChat/docs/howto-models.md

 ## Integrity verification

 Each time a manifest is created or refreshed, PeerChat computes a SHA-256 digest to detect silent corruption.
-A future release will expose an explicit verify action and enforce checksum matching for downloads.
+A future release will expose an explicit verify action and enforce checksum matching for remote catalogs.

 ## Roadmap

-- In-app download manager with WorkManager, progress, and resume support.
-- Default manifest presets populated from `defaultmodels.md`.
+- Default manifest presets populated from `defaultmodels.md` with per-family tuning hints.
 - Template detection and automatic prompt wiring based on GGUF metadata.